PRATHAMESHR12/DIA_VISION_123/README.md

 requires trained readers and ophthalmologists.
 A smart diabetic retinopathy device that utilizes AI algorithms can be a valuable tool for early detection and management of diabetic retinopathy, a common complication of diabetes that can lead to vision loss if not diagnosed and treated promptly

+Due to our patent process is going on ,we cant share the ML train model hence kindly refer Zipped file which contain some videos to determine the following